Mia Curtis,

 Doctoral Trainee

-Before entering graduate school, Mia worked in the medical field as a medical scribe and medical assistant.
-As a doctoral trainee, Mia has provided therapy to middle school students in the East Bay through a community mental health organization and conducted brief therapy with college students at Northeastern University CAPS.
-At both sites, she utilized evidence-based and solution-focused approaches to support clients facing depression, anxiety, life transitions, and academic stressors.
+I earned my Master of Science in Clinical Psychology from the University of San Francisco, where I am currently pursuing my PsyD.
+I hold a Bachelor of Science in Psychological and Brain Sciences from the University of California, Santa Barbara.
+Before graduate school, I worked in the medical field as a medical scribe and medical assistant.
+As a doctoral trainee, I have provided therapy to middle school students through a community mental health organization in the East Bay and conducted brief therapy with college students at Northeastern University CAPS.
+At both sites, I supported clients facing depression, anxiety, trauma, neurodevelopmental challenges, life transitions, and academic stressors.